EdwardM1276/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents of your current directory in long format
+Write a script that prints the effective username of the current use